andrewgalb/big-ag/README.md

-open-source servers, `big-AGI` offers best-in-class Chats, [Beams](https://github.com/enricoros/big-AGI/issues/470), and [Calls](https://github.com/enricoros/big-AGI/issues/354) with AI personas, visualizations, coding, drawing, side-by-side chatting, and more -- all wrapped in a polished.
+open-source servers, `big-AGI` offers best-in-class Chats, [Beams](https://github.com/enricoros/big-AGI/issues/470), and [Calls](https://github.com/enricoros/big-AGI/issues/354) with AI personas, visualizations, coding, drawing, side-by-side chatting, and more -- all wrapped in a polished U.

 Stay ahead of the curve with big-AGI. 🚀 Pros & Devs love big-AGI. 🤖